P. A. Sangma

-Purno Agitok Sangma (1 September 1947 – 4 March 2016) was an Indian politician who served as the 4th Chief Minister of Meghalaya from 1988 to 1990 and the 11th Speaker of the Lok Sabha from 1996 to 1998.
+Purno Agitok Sangma (1 September 1947 – 4 March 2016) was an Indian politician who served as the 11th Speaker of the Lok Sabha from 1996 to 1998 and the 4th Chief Minister of Meghalaya from 1988 to 1990.
 He served as a member of the Lok Sabha from Tura in Meghalaya from 2014 to 2016, 1991 to 2008 and from 1977 to 1989 and the Minister of Information and Broadcasting in the Rao ministry from 1995 to 1996.
-He was the founder of National People's Party and co-founder of Nationalist Congress Party.
+He was the co-founder of the Nationalist Congress Party and founder of the National People's Party.

-Sangma contested the 2012 Indian presidential election, supported by the Bharatiya Janta Party and the AIADMK.
+Sangma contested the 2012 Indian presidential election, supported by the Bharatiya Janata Party and the AIADMK.
 However he lost to Pranab Mukherjee of the Indian National Congress.
 Sangma was awarded the Padma Vibhushan, India's second highest civilian award, posthumously in 2017, in the field of Public Affairs and was the first recipient of the award from Meghalaya.

 Early and personal life

 Sangma was born on 1 September 1947 in Chapahati, a village in the erstwhile Garo Hills district of Assam (in present-day West Garo Hills, Meghalaya), to Dipchon Ch.
 Marak and Chimri A. Sangma as one of their seven children.
-He lost his father when he was 11 and had to quit studies due to poverty.
+He lost his father when he was 11 and had to quit his studies due to poverty.
 He was helped to return to school by a Salesian Father Giovanni Battista Busolin.
-Later, Sangma obtained a Bachelor of Arts degree from St. Anthony's College in Shillong before shifting to Dibrugarh in Assam, where he taught in the Don Bosco High School while pursuing Master of Arts in international politics from Dibrugarh University.
+Later, Sangma obtained a Bachelor of Arts degree from St. Anthony's College in Shillong before shifting to Dibrugarh in Assam, where he taught in the Don Bosco High School while pursuing a Master of Arts degree in international politics from Dibrugarh University.

 Sangma married Soradini K. Sangma in 1973.
 They have two sons and two daughters together.
-Son Conrad serves as the Chief Minister of Meghalaya and daughter Agatha is a former Member of Parliament from the Tura constituency.
+His son Conrad serves as the Chief Minister of Meghalaya and his daughter Agatha is a former Member of Parliament from the Tura constituency.
 Agatha was elected from Tura to the 15th Lok Sabha elections in 2009, and at 29, was the youngest minister in the UPA ministry.

 Sangma called himself a devout Christian.

 Political career

 In 1973, Sangma became Vice-President of the Pradesh Youth Congress in Meghalaya and became the General Secretary of the party in 1975.
 He served in that position from 1975 to 1980.

 In 1977, he was elected to the 6th Lok Sabha from Tura constituency in Meghalaya and represented the same constituency multiple times, from 1977-1988, 1991-2008, 2014–2016.
 The breaks in 1988 and 2008 were caused by his return to Meghalaya state politics.
-He became Speaker of Lok Sabha in 1996.
+He became Speaker of the Lok Sabha in 1996.